oracle-livelabs/oci/oci-dns-traffic-management/lab2/lab2.md

 In this lab, you will:

 * Onboard a Public DNS Zone in OCI.
-* Create an OCI Health Check instance to monitor the Web servers deployed in the previous lab.
+* Create an OCI Health Check instance to monitor the web servers deployed in the previous lab.

 ![lab2](images/lab2.png)